 - Receive treatment involving three or more inpatient stays, or 30 or more inpatient days, within the preceding 12-month period, or

-- Receive services or supplies that the Plan determines may be contributing to health complications, patient safety issues, gaps in care, misuse, or overutilization of resources.
+- Receive services or supplies that the Plan determines may be contributing to gaps in care, patient safety issues, health complications, or misuse or overutilization of resources.

 If the Plan determines that Care Coordination is required, the Plan will notify you in writing.
 If you decline to utilize or cooperate with Care Coordination, the Plan may impose a benefit penalty equal to 40% of the amount the Plan would normally pay with respect to expenses related to the requirement.
 This benefit penalty does not apply toward any deductibles or out-of-pocket limits.